 =CDMDDE|’C:\ACC DDE.cdm’!’\CP1L D0,5′

-In the Project Editor of the DDE Manager you can see the first 10 memory areas are being used.
+In the Project Editor of the DDE Manager, you can see the first ten memory areas are being used.
 This is the yellow triangle with the lightning bolt symbol.
-(You will not be able to delete the point if it is in use.)
+(You cannot delete the point if it is in use.)

 Here is an example of the finished excel file.
-We have 10 memory locations from each PLC listed.
+We have ten memory locations from each PLC listed.
 We have inserted a graph that will dynamically change when the values are read.

 Download the excel file here.

-As you can see implementing the CX Server DDE Manager is not a difficult task.
-It provide a quick and efficient way to view the information that we need.
+As you can see, implementing the CX Server DDE Manager is not a difficult task.
+It provides a quick and efficient way to view the needed information.